-We will not vary from the state method or change an assessment for vehicles from model years 2000 to 2020.
-If there are any special interest vehicles from model years 1999 and earlier which are inoperable or in very poor condition, we may consider an assessment change.
+We will not vary from the state method or change an assessment for vehicles 20 years of age and newer.
+If there are any special interest vehicles over 20 years of age which are inoperable or in very poor condition, we may consider an assessment change.
 Please contact the Assessor's Office.
 In no case will an automobile assessment be less than the $200 minimum.

 It is also important to note that most vehicles which are twenty-five years of age or older can be registered with a special plate at the Motor Vehicle Department.
 This type of registration limits the assessment on the vehicle to $500.
 (Connecticut General Statutes 14-20 and 12-71.)